madzhuga/rails_workflow/README.md

 * Allows to configure syncronous and asyncronous operations.
 * Allows to run operations in background
 * Provides operations exceptions/errors monitoring and management.
-* Allows to build hierarchical syncronous and asyncronous processes.
+* Allows to build hierarchical synchronous and asynchronous processes.
 * Allows to split process implementation to operations isolating logic.
 * Allows to reuse operations in different processes.
 * Every operation runs in it's own transaction and has separate context.